naveenluhach/IngestionService/README.md

 **CHANGES IN VERSION 2:**

 Everything is derived through the data store MySQL.
 I have identified few use cases wherein we can move some load from MySQL to cache layer.
+Introducing Queue between Service and MySQL to enable processing of more load.